AniAdamPashut/AniAdamPashut.github.io/markdown/python decorators.md

 ## Flask is a cool framework

-Anyone familier with flask knows `app.route()` function.
+Anyone familiar with flask knows `app.route()` function.
 It haunts us everywhere.
 The infamous flask's "Hello World" example feels magical.
 Although it *feels* magical, I can for you.
 Let's have a look at the flask "Hello World" example.

 ```py
 from flask import Flask